 - Life and industrial sciences - University of Greenwich, University of Kent and Manchester Metropolitan University

 - Nuclear - University of Bristol and The University of Manchester

 - Power engineering - Coventry University

-- Surveying - Birmingham City University and London Southbank University.
+- Surveying - Birmingham City University, London South Bank University and University of Portsmouth

 The way that degree apprenticeships are delivered varies, but all courses include blocks of practical on-the-job training and academic study.
 Each programme is tailored to suit individual employer needs and delivered in the style of the university's teaching model.